Quick SHFW Configuration Walkthrough

 • Ninebot D-Series: [Currently not working] There is an experimental support for D-Series using the F-Series firmware.
 It’s not known at which DRV version you will need a ST-Link.
 The guides should be identical to the F-Series.

 • Xiaomi Scooters: If the BLE version is at 1.5.5 or above, then you’ll need to ST-Link downgrade the dashboard.
 ST-Link Downgrade Guide.
-Flashing on M365 with a 4-dot dashboard requires extra steps detailed in the 4th section of installation.
-Attempt DRV downgrade via our app if flashing SHFW fails with a supported BLE version.
+Attempt DRV downgrade via our app (ScooterHacking Utility) if flashing SHFW fails with a supported BLE version.

 Reflasher, Webflasher and ScooterFlasher are programs used for ST-Linking, choose either one if it’s needed.